Interested in receiving information from Extension on entrepreneurship, including community stories, and upcoming events and conferences?

 What types of retail businesses could grow in your community?
 Help your community identify retail opportunities for your local entrepreneurs with a retail trade analysis.

 Are you ready for business owners in your community to retire?
-Consider ways your town can support business succession, including attracting new entrepreneurs to your community.
+Consider ways your town can support business succession and transition, including attracting new entrepreneurs to your community.

 Amplify your community’s efforts

 How might your community grow the local economy by supporting entrepreneurs?
 Extension can help with technical assistance and evaluation for your local community efforts.
 Listen to this podcast to hear a community example.